MajoLopez7/MajoLopez7/README.md

 - 👋 Hi, I’m @MajoLopez7
 - 👀 I’m interested in Java, React, Nodejs and other stuffs
 - 🌱 I’m currently learning React, Nodejs
-- 📫 How to reach me majovelazquez@gmail,com
+- 📫 How to reach me majovelazquez13@gmail.com

 <!---
 MajoLopez7/MajoLopez7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.